 The essay immediately went viral and launched her into a very successful magazine writing career.
 After a few years, Rose decided to ditch her Carrie Bradshaw life, oversharing about her romantic adventures, to move to LA and follow her ultimate dream of being a screenwriter.
 She pursued an MFA in Screenwriting from USC and upon graduating, was accepted into a handful of prestigious TV writing fellowships; the Sundance Episodic Labs, Screenwriter’s Colony in Nantucket and, most recently, the Warner Bros Writing Fellowship.

-Rose has written for TV shows for Marvel, TruTV, and most recently, Quibi (RIP).
+Rose has written for TV shows for Marvel, TruTV, Quibi (RIP) and most recently, FOX.
 In addition to her television experience, Rose has worked extensively in the digital space.
 She was a comedy producer for BuzzFeed Video where she wrote and directed countless viral videos that broke a million views, she sold multiple comedic web series to Soul Pancake, and has written multiple interactive comedy pilots for Eko.